 Ferguson, 940 A.2d at 1245 n.16 (quoting Eichelman v.
 N'wide Ins.
+Co.,

-Co., 711 A.2d 1006, 1008 (Pa.
+711 A.2d 1006, 1008 (Pa.
 1998)).

-Contrary to the trial court, we have not identified any "dominant public policy" grounded in governmental practice, statutory enactments, or violations of obvious ethical or moral standards, that provides a basis for declaring the "\$10,000 clause" in the Agreement to be unenforceable as against public policy.
-The trial court founded its analysis on Knorr, in which our Supreme Court held that parents have no power to "bargain away the rights of their children," and that if an agreement between parents for child support provides "less than required or less than can be given," courts may ignore the agreement and require a satisfactory level of support.
+Contrary to the decision reached by the trial court, we have not identified any "dominant public policy" grounded in governmental practice, statutory enactments, or violations of obvious ethical or moral standards, which provides a basis for declaring the "\$10,000 clause" in the Agreement to be unenforceable as against public policy.
+The trial court grounded its analysis on Knorr, in which our Supreme Court held that parents have no power to "bargain away the rights of their children," and that if an agreement between parents for child support provides "less than required or less than can be given," courts may ignore the agreement and require a satisfactory level of support.
 Knorr, 588 A.2d at 505.
 Subsequent to Knorr, this Court has routinely held that a child's right to adequate support payments cannot be bargained away and that any release or compromise on child support obligations is invalid if it prejudices the child's welfare.
 See, e.g., Sams v.
 Sams, 808 A.2d 206, 211 (Pa.
 Super.
 2002); Ruth F. v.
 Robert B., 690 A.2d 1171, 1172 (Pa.
 Super.
 1997); Hyde v.
 Hyde, 618 A.2d 406, 408 (Pa.
 Super.
 1992).

-No similar appellate authority, however, exists with respect to agreements between parents regarding custody and visitation.
+However, no similar appellate authority exists with respect to agreements between parents regarding custody and visitation.
 While custody and visitation agreements are always subject to modification by the courts in the best interests of the child, Mumma, 550 A.2d at 1343, we are unaware of any cases in which Pennsylvania courts have declared such contracts to be unenforceable as against public policy.
 The reason for this distinction would appear to be obvious, since the right to child support belongs to the child, and thus cannot be "bargained away" by the parents.
 See Kesler v.
 Weniger, 744 A.2d 794, 796 (Pa.
 Super.
-2000) ("[T]he right to support is a right of the child, not the mother or father").
+2000) ("[T]he right to support is a right of the child, not the mother or father....").
 Accordingly, when the parents agree among themselves to provide an inadequate level of child support, the child's rights have been violated and thus the agreement may be declared void as against public policy.
-See, e.g., Sams, 808 A.2d at 213 ("[T]he agreement [is] invalid on public policy grounds, because Mother had no power to bargain away her children's right to support by obligation reducing Father's from \$3,400/month support to \$1,000/month.").
+See, e.g., Sams, 808 A.2d at 213 ("[T]he agreement [is] invalid on public policy grounds, because Mother had no power to bargain away her children's right to support by reducing Father's obligation from \$3,400/month support to \$1,000/month.").

 Rights to custody and visitation, on the other hand, belong to the parents (or guardians).
-23 Pa.C.S.A. § 5322; Pa.R.C.P.
+23 Pa.C.S. § 5322; Pa.R.C.P.
 1915.1(b).
 Because children are not mere chattel, agreements regarding custody and visitation are always subject to court review and adjustment in the best interests of the child.
 Mumma, 550 A.2d at 1343; Com. ex rel.
 Veihdeffer v.
 Veihdeffer, 344 A.2d 613, 614 (Pa.
 Super.
-1975) ("A child cannot be made the subject of a contract with the same force and effect as if it were a mere chattel").
-In no sense, however, do custody and visitation agreements involve the bargaining away of the rights of the children, and hence they are not unenforceable as against public policy on the same basis as are agreements regarding child support.
+1975) ("A child cannot be made the subject of a contract with the same force and effect as if it were a mere chattel....").
+In no way, however, do custody and visitation agreements involve the bargaining away of the rights of the children, and accordingly they are not unenforceable as against public policy on the same basis as are agreements regarding child support.
 See generally Lee v.
-Child Care Service Delaware County, 337 A.2d 586, 590 (Pa.
-1975) ("Pennsylvania precedents merely provide that contracts for custody of children will not foreclose a court from making a contrary disposition in the best interests of the child.
-This doctrine does not support appellants' claim that 'placement agreements' are void as against public policy.").
+Child Care